YongqiJin/NMR-Solver/README.md

 ### Run Demo

-Change the configuration file in `config/demo.yaml` as needed.
+Modify the configuration file `config/demo.yaml` as needed.

-For running the algorithm, use the following command:
+To run the algorithm, use the following command:

 ```bash
 sh scripts/run.sh demo